Magnus-Jay/password--gen/README.md

 ### 2. Installation {#installation}
 You will need to clone/fork the repository.
 To do this you will need to open the code repository and open in the broswer.
-From their the app will run and you justy need to follow the prompts!
+To do this, right click on the html "index file" in the code editor.
+Select the open in default browser option and you will see the generator landing page.
+Just click the "generate password" button and from their the app will run and you justy need to follow the prompts!

 ### 3. Usage {#usage}
 This is meant to be used by anyone who needs to create random passwords.